jsdelivrbot/css-themes/README.md

 # stylish-themes
-Styligh themes I made for some websites.
+Stylish themes I made for some websites.